 Consider the changing and constantly evolving state of the Web.
 While it can be difficult to keep up with, the never-ending shift in the medium can be a good thing—especially for your bottom line.
 Since the introduction of social media, the online world has grown into a beast that cannot be tamed.
-All business owners can do is feed the beast, and allow it to feed the company’s success in return.
+All business owners can do is feed the growing beast, and allow it to feed the company’s success in return.

 Let’s take a step back and look at how a few of the core online platforms have morphed over the years and how you can participate on each.

 The first blog emerged in 1994—a personal diary composed online.
 It wasn’t for a few more years that blogging would take a less personal turn with some politically focused blogs.
 In 2004, blogging truly emerged from obscurity and became more of the norm.

 Today, blogging is not only for personal use, but it is extremely valuable for professional use.
 Company blogs are becoming more and more common online, and for good reason.
 Blogging about your company’s industry positions you as the credible expert as you answer commonly asked questions, give valuable information and entertain your blogging community.

 After shedding their affiliation with the e-commerce business, PayPal, three friends decided to launch their crazy idea of a video-sharing website.
 The first video to pave the way was uploaded on April 23, 2005— “Me at the Zoo” featuring one of the founders at the San Diego Zoo.
 In 2006, the social website was purchased by Google and it exploded from there.
 Today, more than 4 billion hours of YouTube video are watched monthly.
 You can find anything from how to sew on a button to cultural phenomenon.